Balla21/pgbench_workspace/README.md

 ## Running

-Once installation is complete, run the following command at the root of your project .
+Once installation is complete and Postgres running in the background, run the following command at the root of your project .
 The server will run on port 8000 by default on localhost.

 ```commandline